ouatu-ro/ouatu-ro.github.io/src/content/blog/als.md

 $$

-Each row of $U$ represents a user's latent feature vector, and each row of $V$ represents an item's latent feature vector.
+Each row of $ U $ represents a **user’s latent preference vector**, which encodes how much they tend to interact with certain hidden factors.
+Likewise, each row of $ V $ represents an **item’s latent feature vector**, which captures how strongly an item aligns with those same factors.
+These vectors are learned such that their interactions best approximate the observed data in $ R $, revealing patterns in user behavior and item similarities.

 ### **Solving a Non-Convex Optimization Problem**